 Our service system has been configured on the basis that separation is the most effective safety strategy, and that gender specific services for men or women and their children are the interventions of choice.
 However, many women and children may not be in a position to separate from their abusive and violent partners, and some women and children’s wellbeing and safety may not be enhanced by separation.

-The webinar will explore evidence from five different areas of the service system that have substantial contact with families where fathers who use violence remain living in the home:
+The webinar explored evidence from five different areas of the service system that have substantial contact with families where fathers who use violence remain living in the home:

 - nurse home visitation;